MichaelCurrin/dev-cheatsheets/cheatsheets/ci_cd/github_actions/tokens/README.md

 ## Deploy key

-Under repo Settings.
+1. Go to repo Settings.

-Deploy Keys.
+1. Go to Deploy Keys.
+1. Create key.
+1. Set title for convenience and key as an SSH public key (so only that a certain machine can deploy).